auth0/docs/articles/users/guides/redirect-users-after-login.md

 ---
 # Redirect Users After Login Authentication

 You can return users to specific pages (URLs) within your application after validating their ID Tokens (authentication).
+To see an example of how this works, try the [React: Login Quickstart](/quickstart/spa/react).

 ## Redirect users to whitelisted callback URLs